mrchandler144/astro-portfolio-website-2/src/content/projects/4 Personal Website.md

 I was able to find a usable template online, primarily using the Astro language, a superset of HTML, in combination with CSS, typescript, and markdown interfaces.
 I was completely uninitiatied to all of these languages, so it was a fun challenge to first of all understand these languages, and then begin tweaking the template to meet my own needs.

 I also had to develop a workstyle to efficiently update the website, which was done via IDX and netlify.
-I had to quickly pick up how to use these tools, and I think this is something I did well.
+I had to quickly pick up how to use these tools, which was a very fun challenge.

-Ultimately I think this website has come out very well, and it's something I am proud of.